thesteve0/voxel51-doc/content/_index.md

 This site is already being built and deployed using CI/CD

-### cCrds with explanation of the different sections
+### Cards with explanation of the different sections

 There should be a brief intro on this page and then perhaps cards desribing the top level elements of the TOC.